 Without washing pot add ginger and ground onions.
 Sauté until ground onions become brown.
 About 5 minutes

-Add cardamom, star anise, cloves, bay leaf, cinnamon sticks, salt, cayenne, turmeric, coriander, black pepper, mix well
+Add cardamom, star anise, cloves, bay leaf, cinnamon sticks, salt, cayenne, cumin seeds, coriander, black pepper, mix well

 And chicken, yogurt, cilantro, tomatoes, and jalapeno mix well